Mental (2012 film)

-Mental is a 2012 Australian comedy-drama film written and directed by P. J. Hogan.
+Mental is a 2012 comedy-drama film written and directed by P. J. Hogan.
 The film stars Toni Collette, Anthony LaPaglia, Liev Schreiber, and Rebecca Gibney.
 It follows a hitchhiker transforming a family's life when she becomes the nanny of five teenage girls whose mother has cracked from her husband's political ambitions and his infidelity.

 Mental premiered as the closing film at the 61st Melbourne International Film Festival on 18 August 2012 and was theatrically released in Australia on 4 October 2012.
 It earned eight nominations at the 2nd AACTA Awards.

 Plot

 Shirley Moochmoore is a sweet misfit and mother of five daughters who are all convinced they suffer from various mental illnesses.
 Living in the Australian coastal suburb of Dolphin Heads and married to the often absent local politician Barry, Shirley retreats into a fantasy world of her favourite musical, The Sound of Music.
 After she manically orders a huge amount of furniture, telling neighbours her husband won it on a TV game show, she's sent to a mental institution.
 Barry, in his embarrassment, instructs his daughters to say she's "on holiday in Wollongong".

 Barry enlists a mysterious, surly hitchhiker named Shaz to care for his family.
 Shaz terrifies the girls into obedience with her ocker accent, her dog Ripper and the knife she keeps in her cowboy boot, but she also encourages them to stand up to local bullies including their smarmy Aunt Doris, their snobbish, house-proud neighbour Nancy and the two mean girls who run the local coffee shop, who always forced Shirley to eat unwanted donuts.
 Shaz's philosophy is that the 'normal' world is insane, and so-called 'crazy' people are the normal ones.
 She leads the Moochmore girls on a dawn climb of a nearby mountain.
 From its peak, they each select a stone to symbolise their newfound ability to overcome adversity.

 Shaz also encourages their eldest daughter Coral to pursue a romance with Trout, a hunky, guitar-strumming lifeguard at the aquatic theme park where Coral works for an eccentric shark hunter named Trevor Blundell.
 Trevor had earlier disrupted Trout clumsily kissing Coral in the shark exhibit; but thanks to the confidence Shaz instills in Coral, Trout genuinely falls for her, and the pair spend a romantic evening together riding waterslides in the nude after the park has closed.